-Along every trail at Cowichan River Provincial Park, you can find a picture-perfect location.
-The jewel-coloured water, deep rock canyons, lush forests, and an abundance of wildflowers is every photographer’s dream.
-And amongst anglers, the Cowichan River is internationally known for its abundance of wild salmon and steelhead.
+You can find a picture-perfect location along every trail at Cowichan River Provincial Park.
+The jewel-coloured water, deep rock canyons, lush forests, and beautiful wildflowers are every photographer's dream.
+Amongst anglers, the Cowichan River is internationally known for its abundant wild salmon and steelhead.
 This park is truly one you can spend some time at.

 Quick Park Facts

-• Features: Deep rock canyons, beautiful river views; fishing opportunities; camping
+- Features: Deep rock canyons, beautiful river views, fishing opportunities and camping

-• Hazards: The park has very limited to no cell coverage; Water advisories in place
+- Hazards: The park has very limited to no cell coverage; Water advisories are in place

 Trails in Cowichan River Provincial Park